Alternative proteins in the United Kingdom

 The UK’s alternative protein opportunity

-The UK Government has expressed an ambition to develop and scale up alternative proteins in Britain, most clearly in its Food Strategy.
-The remainder of this decade will be crucial to deliver on this aspiration and unlock the environmental and societal benefits of plant-based, fermentation-made and cultivated meat, seafood, eggs and dairy.
-With decisive political leadership and ambitious policies, the UK can become a home for this dynamic new green industry.
+The UK Government has expressed an ambition to develop and scale up alternative proteins, including as part of its new National Food Strategy.
+The remainder of the decade will be crucial for delivering on this aspiration and unlocking the economic, environmental and health benefits of protein diversification.

 Driving economic growth through innovation